how to celebrate your heritage

 How to Celebrate Your Heritage with Storytelling

 Family history and family heritage are a great place to start when you are first right in your own story or working with someone else.
 Knowing how to start can be the tricky part.
-In this blog post, we'll explore storytelling moments and how to celebrate your heritage with storytelling, so you can help people start their own stories!
+In this blog post, we'll explore storytelling moments and how to celebrate your heritage with storytelling, so you can help people celebrate your heritage and start their own stories!

 The Legacy Storytelling Method is a 52-week storytelling project in which participants are asked to write one story each week for 52 weeks.
 This process allows participants to break down their storytelling project into manageable pieces.
 You can read more about how to manage storytelling projects here.